Written by

 Entry Fee: Free

-Though this magical monument is located inside the above mentioned Buen Retiro Park, it deserves a special mention on our listing as well as in your bucket list.
-Considered to be one of the favorite places to visit in Madrid for the locals and tourists alike, Palacio de Cristal is completely made out of glass and metal which serves as the best site to showcase the charm of flora and fauna during public exhibitions.
+Though this magical monument is located inside the above-mentioned Buen Retiro Park, it deserves a special mention on our listing as well as on your bucket list.
+Considered to be one of the favourite places to visit in Madrid for the locals and tourists alike, Palacio de Cristal is completely made out of glass and metal which serves as the best site to showcase the charm of flora and fauna during public exhibitions.

 Location: Paseo República de Cuba, 4, 28009 Madrid